mhucka/template/README.md

 ## License

-This software is Copyright (C) 2024 by Michael Hucka.
+This software is Copyright © 2024 by Michael Hucka.
 This software is freely distributed under the terms of the MIT License.
 Please see the [LICENSE](LICENSE) file for more information.

 ## Acknowledgments